How to Make Friends at WSU

 Tip #1 - Introduce yourself to everyone on your floor

 If you let it, the dorms can facilitate a lot of great relationships.
 You'll find that almost everyone is in the same situation as you and are trying to make friends.
-So grab your roommate and Introduce yourselves to everyone on your floor, and make sure to let them know your room number so they can come say hey later.
+Grab your roommate and introduce yourselves to everyone on your floor, and be sure to share your room number so they can stop by later.
 Connecting with your floormates goes a long way to making your dorm feel like home.
-College life is busy and you may not have a lot of free time, having friends just down the hallway can be a godsend when you just need to chill after finishing a tough assignment.
+College life is busy, so having friends just down the hall is a lifesaver when you need to relax after a tough assignment.

 Tip #2 - Leave your door open

-I have heard this tip a lot but trust me, it really works!
-If you prop your dorm room door open you'll be surprised how many people drop in to say hi or ask what you're working on.
+You will hear this tip a lot but trust me, it really works!
+Propping your dorm room door open makes it easy for people to stop by and say hello or ask what you're working on.
 Something about an open door is just so inviting!
-This is another great way to meet everyone on your floor if introducing yourself to everyone is just a little too far outside of your comfort zone.
+This is a great way to meet people on your floor if introducing yourself to everyone feels a bit outside your comfort zone.

 Tip #3 - Hang out in common areas

 Every dorm has common areas and they make for some of the best hangout spots on campus.
-The dorm I was in (Gannon-Goldsworthy) had a little nook in the middle of each floor that was perfect for working on homework or learning the 9,000 card games you didn't know existed.
-Hell we'd hook up a console and have a mario kart tournaments.
+My dorm, Gannon-Goldsworthy, had a cozy nook on each floor that was ideal for homework or picking up the countless card games I'd never heard of.
+Hell we'd hook up a console and have a Mario kart tournaments.
 There's always something going in the lounges so they make a great gathering place.

 Tip #4 - Go to the welcome week events